designsecurity/progpilot/doc/SPECIFY_ANALYZE.md

 		]
 }
 ```
-*Name* and *language* properties are mandatory
+*Name* and *language* properties are mandatory.
-The value of *name* property must be a php function (the source will be the return of this function) or a variable
+The value of *name* property must be a php function (the source will be the return of this function) or a variable.
-You can define a return function as a source when the last chars of your *name* source are ()
+You can define a return function as a source when the last chars of your *name* source are ().

 ## Configure sanitizers
 - $obj_context->inputs->set_sanitizers($file_sanitizers);